Taliso Engel

 Taliso Engel (born 4 June 2002) is a blind German para swimmer who competes in international elite competitions.

 Career

 He is a World champion and European champion in the breaststroke.
 He competed at the 2020 Summer Paralympics and won a gold medal in the 100 metre breaststroke SB13 event.

+In September 2025, Engel won the men's 100 m breaststroke SB13 final at the World Para Swimming Championships in Singapore, setting a new world record of 1:01.69.
+The achievement came despite Engel managing both audio and visual impairments, which he discussed during the event.